ibexa/documentation-developer/docs/content_management/rich_text/online_editor_guide.md

 #### Links

-All links added to a RichText Field by using the link element are listed and can be managed in the [Link manager](url_management.md).
+All links added to a RichText field by using the link element are listed and can be managed in the [Link manager](url_management.md).

 #### Distraction free mode

-While editing Rich Text Fields, you can switch to distraction free mode that expands the workspace to full screen.
+While editing Rich Text fields, you can switch to distraction free mode that expands the workspace to full screen.

 ![Distraction free mode](distraction_free_mode.png)